SyncfusionExamples/ej2-custom-styles/README.md

 # Custom Style Generator for Essential JS 2 Components

+> Syncfusion is now officially rolled out the ThemeStudio for Essential JS 2 components to customize its styles.
+So we suggest you to use the [ThemeStudio](https://ej2.syncfusion.com/themestudio/) web tool instead of this plugin to generate the custom theme.

 ## Installing

 To install the dependent packages, use the below command.